-Strathcona Riverside Nature Trail is a 4.8 mile moderately trafficked out and back trail located near Strathcona County, AB that features beautiful wild flowers and is good for all skill levels.
+Strathcona Riverside Nature Trail is a 4.8 mile moderately trafficked out and back trail located near Strathcona County, Alberta, Canada that features beautiful wild flowers and is good for all skill levels.
 The trail offers a number of activity options and is accessible from April until October.
 Dogs are also able to use this trail.